-SOPTL participates in two joint ventures: SledgeHammer Gulf - LLC and SledgeHammer Oil Tools International Company with a 49% and 33%, respectively, equity interest.
+Through its wholly owned subsidiary, SOPTL, the Company participates in two joint ventures: SledgeHammer Gulf - LLC and SledgeHammer Oil Tools International Company with a 49% and 33%, respectively, equity interest.
 The joint ventures are accounted for as equity method investments.
+The Company is in the process of exiting both joint venture arrangements.